SEO: The Temptation and Peril of Spamdexing

 Market to the target, not the machine.
 Engage your traffic, not the keywords.
 Focus on conversion, not your ranking.

-But my strong belief is that nothing works better than high-quality content - be it an article, photo, video, or graphic.
-It comes down to one important goal - be true to the content creation process, and you’ll gain better results without the hassle of trying to cheat the search engines with a wall of spam.
+That's why my strong belief is that nothing works better than high-quality content—be it an article, photo, video, or graphic.
+It comes down to one important goal—be true to the audience you want to attract.
+Gain traction on the content creation process and you’ll gain better results without the hassle of trying to cheat the search engines with a wall of spam.